 Organizational Behavior also examines how groups function within organizations.
 What makes one team loyal and productive, while another team struggles with strife and ineffectiveness?
 Leadership, how someone can get a group (or an organization) to move toward a common goal, is certainly part of this, as is decision making.
 Power and conflict are also part of the group dynamics of an organization.
 Although they may have unsavory images, both are valuable and necessary for organizations when used effectively.

-Finally, Organizational Behavior studies issues at the organizational level, including organizational culture, the unwritten rules that guide people in organizations.
+Finally, Organizational Behavior studies issues at the organizational level, including organizational culture, the unwritten rules, values and ethical principles that guide people in organizations.
 It examines issues of organizational structure and design, such as the way an organizational chart (who reports to whom) impacts the way people behave.
 It also examines issues related to organizational change, such as how organizations respond to unforeseen events (like a pandemic).
 Does the organization adapt and become stronger, or does it resist making changes and fail?

 Over the past 100 years organizations have worked to maximize their operations, trying to find the most efficient means of production, most effective use of capital, most productive use of marketing, etc. However, organizations have spent much less attention on people, on making their human resources more effective.
 Most managers believe that they are good at managing people, yet a majority of employees feel their bosses are ineffective.
 84% of American workers say poorly trained people managers create a lot of unnecessary work and stress and 57% of American workers say managers in their workplace could benefit from training on how to be a better people manager.1 What is the number one reason that people quit?
 Their boss.2